 14. Align Center

 15. Align Right

-Press Enter and add a line of space to end the alignment command.
+Press Enter and leave a line of space to end your alignment formatting.

 16. Insert/Edit Link.
-Click this button to add hyperlinks to your text (See “How To Add HTML Hyperlinks In WordPress” tutorial for useful tips on using the hyperlink function).
+Click this button to insert hyperlinks into your text (See “How To Add Links In WordPress” tutorial for useful tips on creating internal links).